-At the core of Beth El’s caring culture is our commitment to accommodate the special needs of congregants and guests facing physical or mental health challenges or impairment.
-Several wheelchairs are available at the entrance to the synagogue to assist people to make their way to services or other areas of the building.
-We offer lifts and ramps the main sanctuary and in the chapel to enable individuals needing a wheel chair, walker or cane to go up on the Bimah for Aliyahs, special prayers or other reasons.
-This element of accessibility is especially appreciated by grandparents or older relatives of B’nai Mitzvah who have their hearts set on participating in such a blessed life cycle event.
-We offer amplifying devices to enable hearing impaired individuals to appreciate more fully religious services and secular discussions.
-We have large print prayer books for those experiencing eyesight problems.
-We have a telephone number for people who cannot be at services to call and listen to them live.
+At the core of Beth El’s caring culture is our commitment to accommodate the special needs of congregants and guests facing physical or mental health challenges or developmental or intellectual disabilities.
+Several wheelchairs are available at the synagogue entrance.
+The main sanctuary and the chapel have ramps to enable individuals needing a wheelchair, walker, or cane to go up on the bimah, which is especially appreciated by grandparents or older relatives of B’nai Mitzvah who have their hearts set on participating in such a blessed life cycle event.
+An audio loop is available in the main sanctuary for hearing impaired individuals for religious services and secular discussions.
+In the chapel, we offer hearing assistance using an FM receiver.
+Sign language interpreters are available upon request.
+There is a “quiet room” in the back of the sanctuary where a parent can take a child (with or without a disability) during services if the child is not able to sit quietly but the parent would like to be able to pray.
+Services in the main sanctuary and the chapel are live-streamed, so that anyone who cannot be there physically can watch them live.

-Our clergy and staff devote special attention to creating uniquely tailored services for B’nai Mitzvah who confront physical or mental health challenges that make a typical service surpassingly difficult.
+Our clergy and staff devote special attention to creating uniquely tailored services for B’nai Mitzvah who confront developmental or intellectual disabilities or mental health challenges that make a typical service surpassingly difficult.
 Their objective is to create an experience that will be memorably meaningful while at the same time comfortable for the child and his or her entire family and loving friends.

 B’ruchim Habaim Committee

-Our mission is to welcome and accommodate people with disabilities and their families, in our synagogue and in the Jewish community.
+The mission of our committee is to welcome and accommodate people with disabilities and their families in our synagogue and in the Jewish community.